 Food allergies can be life-threatening, so it’s important to be allergy aware.
 Ask your guests ahead of time if they have any food allergies and take them seriously.
-If possible, avoid using those foods at all in the kitchen.
-If not, take precautions to protect other foods from cross-contamination with allergens.
-This includes not allowing allergens to get into other foods by using the same utensils, mixing bowls, etc., without thoroughly washing and sanitizing those tools first.
-If you are using prepared mixes for any foods, remember to read the label thoroughly.
+If possible, avoid using those foods in the kitchen.
+If not, take precautions to protect other foods from becoming contaminated with allergens.
+This includes not using the same utensils, mixing bowls, etc., without thoroughly washing and sanitizing those tools first.
+If you are using prepared mixes, remember to read the label thoroughly.

 The most common food allergens are: